DodlaSreekanth/M1_Application_Caluculator/1_Requirements/Readme.md

 ## What:

-An electronic Calculator is typically a portable electronic device used to perform Aethemetic operations.
+An electronic Calculator is typically a portable electronic device used to perform Arithemetic operations.

 ## When: